fabilab/cell_atlas_approximations_API/README.md

 This project enables biologists, doctors, and data scientist to quickly find answers for questions such as:

+- *What types of cells populate the human heart?*
-- *What is the expression of a specific gene in human lung?*
+- *What is the expression of a specific gene across cell types in C elegans?*
 - *What are the marker genes of a specific cell type in mouse pancreas*?
 - *What fraction of cells (of a specific type) express a gene of interest?*